 Middleton’s crew consisted of: Ft.Sgt.
 Leslie Anderson Hyder, Ft.
 Eng: Sgt.
 James Ernest Jeffrey, Bomb Aimer F.O.
 G. R. Royde, Wireless Operator: Sgt.
 John William Mackie; Gunners: P.O.
 N. E. Skinner, Sgt.
 D. Cameron and Sgt.
 H. W. Gough.
 Three of these had already completed their tour of 30 operations and could have left.
 However, their dedication to Middleton kept them together.

-The mission would take the aircraft over the Alps and the Stirling laden with bombs and fuel combined with having a notoriously poor ceiling, had to negotiate through the mountains rather than fly over them.
+The mission would take the aircraft over the Alps and the Stirling, laden with bombs and fuel combined with having a notoriously poor ceiling, had to negotiate through the mountains rather than fly over them.
 A factor that often resulted in a high number of casualties.

+The aircraft experienced a number of attacks as they crossed occupied France, but Middleton, fighting for survival, kept reassuring the crew that he would get them home.
 Eventually, and against all the odds, they made the English coast, and once over land Middleton ordered the crew to bail out.
 Five crewmen left the stricken aircraft whilst the other two remained to help him control it.
 Turning for the Channel, Middleton ordered the two remaining crew members to bail out, whilst he stayed at the controls, steadying the aircraft.

 Middleton’s citation read: